oli21/career-net-be/README.md

 # career-net-be
-This is the backend for digital jobs platform careerNet
+This is the backend for digital jobs platform careerNet.
+This is only backend project.
+No frontend is added.

 #### Live Address -
 https://career-net-be.onrender.com/api-docs/#/